 [edit]- Northwest District (San Mateo, Rodriguez) - mountainous towns at the foothill of Sierra Madre mountain range.

-- Frontline District (Cainta, Taytay, Antipolo, Angono, Binangonan) - the closest to Metro Manila and are nature's haven for city dwellers.
+- Frontline District (Cainta, Taytay, Antipolo, Angono, Binangonan) - the closest to Metro Manila and nature's haven for city dwellers.

 Administrative divisions